 E-Learning & M-Learning using a flexible and scalable model to deliver content and assessments to students, managed by educators and supported by accessible administration functionality.

-Educators and Students can arrange content and assessment to follow detailed learning pathways, providing a mobile needs based experience not one size fits all delivery.
+Educators and Students can arrange content and assessment to follow detailed learning pathways, providing a mobile needs-based experience not one size fit all delivery.

 Detailed scheduling and event management, connecting Educators and Students.